iTwin/mobile-sdk-ios/README.md

 ### Swift Package Manager

-With [Swift Package Manager](https://swift.org/package-manager), add `https://github.com/iTwin/mobile-sdk-ios` to your project's
-Package Dependencies settings in Xcode.
+With [Swift Package Manager](https://swift.org/package-manager), add `https://github.com/iTwin/mobile-sdk-ios` to your project's Package Dependencies settings in Xcode, making sure to set the "Dependency Rule" to "Exact Version" and the version to "0.10.2".

 Or add the following package to your `Package.swift` dependencies: